This Is How Many Eggs You Should Eat A Day, According To A Dietitian

-Eggs made it onto our list of 37 Best Breakfast Foods For Optimal Weight Loss for a reason, so we talked to Jim White, R.D., ACSM, and owner of Jim White Fitness Nutrition Studios to make sure you’re eating enough of them.
+But just because eggs have health benefits doesn't mean you should eat them willy nilly.
+There is actually a limit to how many eggs you should eat on a regular basis to reap the best benefits.
+This popular protein made it onto our list of 37 Best Breakfast Foods For Optimal Weight Loss for a reason, so we talked to Jim White, RD, ACSM, and owner of Jim White Fitness Nutrition Studios to find out just how many eggs you should eat in a day.

 Yolk benefits aside, the American Heart Association still advises against consuming more than 300 milligrams of dietary cholesterol a day.
+Additionally, the USDA's Dietary Guidelines urge Americans to "eat as little dietary cholesterol as possible" to reduce heart disease risk.
 Since eggs have about 185 milligrams each, White recommends capping your daily egg intake at 1.5 as long as you choose low-cholesterol foods for the rest of your meals.

 How To Get it Done

 Adding eggs to your diet is a piece of cake.
-Keep some hard-boiled ones in your fridge for a quick and easy snack after the gym, or figure out a way to add them to your meals.
-Top your avo toast with an egg for breakfast, for example, or slice one over your salad for lunch.
-There’s no reason to get bored eating them on the daily, thanks to our 15 Best Egg Combos That Double Your Weight Loss.
+Keep some hard-boiled ones in your fridge for a quick and easy snack after the gym (related: The All-Time Best Way to Cook Hard-Boiled Eggs), or figure out a way to add them to your meals.